Dr. Maxim R. Shcherbakov, Ph. D.

 Daniel Razansky, Ph.D.

-Zoom Event CA
+Zoom Event CA, United States

 Cardio-oncology; Advanced optoacoustic imaging methods for biomedical research and clinical diagnostics Abstract Optoacoustic imaging has achieved remarkable progress over the last decade, benefiting from coordinated developments in optical and ultrasound technology, probe chemistry, and imaging theory.
 The technique is increasingly attracting attention of the biomedical research community due to its excellent spatial and temporal resolution, […]